-When 'CSRRW' is executed on an extended CSR in Integer Pointer Mode:
+When CSRRW is executed on an extended CSR in Integer Pointer Mode:

-- The register operand is an x register. - Only XLEN bits from the x source are written to the capability address field. - The tag and metadata are updated as specified in [Table 37](#). - Only XLEN bits are read from the capability address field, which are extended to MXLEN bits according to ([RISC-V, 2023](#)) (3.1.6.2.
+- The register operand is an x register. - Only XLEN bits from the x source are written to the capability address field. - The tag and metadata are updated as specified in [Table 47](#). - Only XLEN bits are read from the capability address field, which are extended to MXLEN bits according to ([RISC-V, 2023](#)) (3.1.6.2.
 Base ISA Control in mstatus Register) and are then written to the destination x register.

-When 'CSRRW' is executed on an extended CSR in Capability Pointer Mode:
+When CSRRW is executed on an extended CSR in Capability Pointer Mode, or on a new capability CSR regardless of the CHERI execution mode:

-- The register operand is a c register. - The full capability in the c register source is written to the CSR. - The capability may require modification before the final written value is determined (see [Table 37](#)). - The full capability is written to destination c register.
+- The register operand is a c register. - The full capability in the c register source is written to the CSR. - The capability may require modification before the final written value is determined (see [Table 47](#)).

+- The full capability is written to destination c register.

-When an extended CSR is used with another CSR instruction ('CSRRWI', 'CSRRC', 'CSRCI', 'CSRRS', 'CSRRSI'):
+When an extended CSR or a new capability CSR is used with another CSR instruction ([CSRRWI](#), [CSRRC](#), [CSRRCI](#), [CSRRS](#), [CSRRSI](#)):

-- The final address is calculated according to the standard RISC-V CSR rules (set bits, clear bits etc). - The final address is updated as specified in [Table 37](#) for an XLEN write. - In Integer Pointer Mode, XLEN bits are read from the capability address field and written to an output x register.
-In Capability Pointer Mode, CLEN bits are read from the CSR and written to an output c register.
+- The final address is calculated according to the standard RISC-V CSR rules (set bits, clear bits etc). - The final address is updated as specified in [Table 47](#) for an XLEN write. - When accessing an extended CSR: - In Integer Pointer Mode, XLEN bits are read from the capability address field and written to an output x register. - In Capability Pointer Mode, CLEN bits are read from the CSR and written to an output c register. - When accessing a new capability CSR: - CLEN bits are read from the CSR and written to an output c register.

-All CSR instructions cause CHERI exceptions if the 'pcc' does not grant [ASR-permission](#) and the CSR accessed is not user-mode accessible.
+All CSR instructions cause CHERI exceptions if the [pcc](#) does not grant [ASR-permission](#) and the CSR accessed is not user-mode accessible.